GERMAN INVASION OF POLAND DURING WW2

 "There was a great camaraderie among the men in the Afrika Korps.
 I don't think there was ever an army that had better morale than we did in Africa.
 The Italian officers wouldn't dream of sleeping in the same ditch as their enlisted men.
 In contrast, German officers were always with us...

 I felt sorry for the Italian soldiers I saw... their leadership was just terrible.
 Our supplies may have been short, but theirs were totally inadequate.
-Their leadership made no attempts to to provide them with the proper food or ammunition.
+Their leadership made no attempts to provide them with the proper food or ammunition.
 The Italians didn't stand up and fight, because they had nothing to defend themselves with.
 The Italian tanks weren't second rate but third rate...
 The Italians were fighting with stuff that was built in 1928, so they couldn't possibly have won.
 If the pressure was on them in battle they turned around and walked away.
 The Italians would rather be captured than give their lives to a system that could never offer them anything...

 Our retreat in Africa was almost constant after the battle of El Alamein.
 The retreat was very organized on the German side, but the Italians were very disorganized.
 Their officers wanted to take everything with them in their trucks, including their nice double beds, kitchen equipment, beautiful bathroom outfits and all the luxuries they could carry..."